 She is the founder of Gaelscoil Mhichíl Uí Choileáin, the first multi-denominational Gaelscoil in Ireland outside a major city with more than 300 students and over 30 members of staff.
 Carmel is a campaigner for the rights of all children to an education befitting their ability irrespective of background, cognitive or physical ability is currently undertaking a PhD in Coláiste na hOllscoile, Corcaigh.

-He is a qualified accountant with 20 years business experience.
-Originally from Mayo, he has travelled widely and worked overseas before setting up Bradán Consulting in 2006.
-Bradán provides accounting and consulting services to SMEs and Not-For-Profits.
-Aonghus chairs the Governance and Finance committee of Gaisce.
+Originally from Mayo, he travelled widely and worked overseas with multinationals before setting up Bradán Accountants in 2006.
+Bradán are now based in Galway and Dublin and provide accounting and other admin services to SMEs and Not-For-Profits using cutting edge cloud technology.
+Gus chairs the Finance and Audit committee of Gaisce.
 He is married to Deirdre and has two daughters, Molly and Katie.
 He is also a long suffering fan of Liverpool FC and Mayo GAA.

 Miriam Dollard is the Head of Protocol in the Department of the Taoiseach.